irbp/smart-notes/README.md

 - **[bloc_test](https://pub.dev/packages/bloc_test)**: A package for testing BLoCs and their interactions.
 - **[get_it](https://pub.dev/packages/get_it)**: A package for dependency injection and service location.

-## Screenshots 📷

-Add screenshots or GIFs showcasing your app's features.
-You can include code snippets as well.

 ## Installation ⚙️

 1. Clone the repository: